mosamadeeb/kurohyo_elpk_blender/README.md

 ***

 # Usage
+- ## Importing

   In Blender, go to File -> Import -> **Kurohyo ELPK Container**

   Textures will be loaded automatically when loading a model, if the textures file is in the same directory as the model.
   In order to import animations, a compatible armature from Kurohyo must be selected first.

+- ## Exporting

+  For exporting animations, go to File -> Export -> **Kurohyou Animation (.pose)**

+  Select the action to export and the armature that the action was made for.
+By default, the currently selected armature and action in Blender will be selected.

 ***